2025 Teaching and Learning RFPs

 • Based on what you learned on this project, what are some small changes you might make to other courses that you teach?

-For Large-Scale Grant and Interdisciplinary Teaching Initiative Projects:
+For Large-Scale and Interdisciplinary Teaching Initiative Projects:

 • How closely did the final outcomes match the goals of the project?
 Please feel free to include information about how the project outcomes exceeded your goals or how they may have changed as a result of unexpected developments.